-Now that you have understood the meaning of data automation and explored different examples of automation, let’s discuss the benefits of data automation.
+Now that you have understood the meaning of data automation and explored its examples, let’s discuss its benefits.

-Advantages of Data Automation: Why Is Data Automation Important For Your Business?
+Advantages of Data Automation: Why Is It Important For Your Business?

-Data Automation offers great incentives for a business.
-It is a productive and cost-effective solution for an organization.
-Enterprise can benefit by saving costs and increasing work efficiency by automating some of their processes.
-This could also be beneficial for the employees, who can focus on challenging and high-stimulating activities rather than doing repetitive, boring tasks.
+Data Automation offers excellent incentives for a business.
+It is a productive and cost-effective solution for an organization as it improves work efficiency and saves costs.
+Furthermore, automation is also beneficial for employees, who can focus on challenging and high-stimulating activities rather than monotonous tasks.

-Let’s face it; processing vast data volumes coming in from disparate sources is not an easy feat.
+1. Faster time-to-insight: Let’s face it; processing vast data volumes coming in from disparate sources is not an easy feat.
 Data extracted from different sources vary in format.
-It has to be standardized and validated before being loaded into a unified system.
+Therefore, it has to be standardized and validated before being loaded into a unified system.

-Automation saves a lot of time in handling tasks that form a part of the data pipeline.
-Plus, it minimizes manual intervention, which means low resource utilization, time savings, and increased data reliability.
+Automation saves a lot of time handling repetitive tasks that form a part of the data pipeline.
+Plus, it minimizes human intervention, which means less time consumed, better resource utilization, and increased data reliability.

-Data automation ensures better performance and scalability of your data environment.
+4. Better Performance and Scalability: Data automation ensures better performance and scalability of your data environment.
 For instance, by enabling change data capture (CDC), all the changes made at the source level are propagated throughout the enterprise system based on triggers.
-On the contrary, manually updating data tasks consumes time and requires significant expertise.
+On the contrary, manually updating tasks consumes time and requires significant expertise.

-With automated data integration tools, loading data and managing CDC simultaneously is just a matter of dragging-and-dropping objects on the visual designer, without writing any code.
+With automated data integration tools, loading data and managing CDC is just a matter of dragging and dropping objects on the visual designer without writing code.

 How to Get Started with Data Automation

-Here is a checklist to help you decide the right candidates for data automation:
+Here is a checklist to help you decide the suitable candidates for data automation: